A sensory world building experience entirely without mouse and keyboard.

 Bachelor Thesis of Paul Kirsten & Christian Freitag

-A major role is played by the observer himself, because only by his actions the Metaworlds can keep moving and changing their appearance.
-This is done, depending on the application scenario, by a simple computer mouse, or even by complex input devices such as the Leap Motion or the Sphero.
+The observer himself plays a significant role – only by his actions can the Metaworlds keep moving and changing their appearance.
+The change is done, depending on the application scenario, by a simple computer mouse, or even by complex input devices such as the Leap Motion or the Sphero.